Andrew J Green, writer

 Self-sufficiency extended - look after your own health

-If you think that multi-national drugs companies and the medical profession have too much power and are making people ill, use herbal medicine, learn reflexology, do yoga, learn to meditate … anything which keeps you healthy and maintains the off-grid autonomy of your own personal health 'system'!
+If you think, as I do, that multi-national drugs companies and the medical profession have too much power and are making people ill, you can consider learning about herbal medicine, learning reflexology, doing yoga, learning to meditate … really anything which keeps you healthy and maintains the off-grid autonomy of your own personal health 'system'.

 Summing it up – if we want change, it's down to all of us, INDIVIDUALLY, to make it happen!

-In other words – for absolutely all of this - if you want it changed – change it yourself, because 'they' are not going to change it for you – they have too much to lose!!
+In other words – for absolutely all of this - if we want the world to change, we are going to have to change it ourselves, because 'they' are not going to change it for us – they have too much to lose!!